sunlizhuang/Download_GDELT_Insert_To_Mysql/README.md

 Download GDELT csv.zip files
 You can select the begin data and end data
 Unzipping to csv files and put into ./data/
+Write your own MySql username and pwd down to these code
+you can insert these csv files to MySql database